 Nicole Cook

-Fifth year student - Muzzio lab
+Sixth year student - Muzzio lab

 Nicole is exploring cellular representations, neural dynamics, and circuits in the auditory cortex during recent and remote fear memory.